 Email Councilmember Mark Stewart

-Councilmember Stewart has a Bachelor of Science degree from Missouri State University.
-Within the community, he volunteers and supports local nonprofits and maintains an active faith.
-Mark is a coach for the YMCA and Little League International.
+Mark Stewart holds a Bachelor of Science degree from Missouri State University.
+Beyond his role on the City Council, he dedicates his time to volunteering and supporting local nonprofits, all while maintaining an active faith and running both a marketing agency and men’s health clinics.
+Mark misses his time as serving as a coach for both the YMCA and Little League International.

 Councilmember Stewart serves on the: